danielleberre/satpractitionermanisfesto/README.md

 allow the community to access this solver in at least binary form, preferably in source form.
 This allows to check performance claims independently.

+## A recent generic benchmarks set (e.g. competition benchmarks) should be chosen among the ones of the last 3 years

+It takes time and computer resources to collect empirical evidences and to dig details about benchmarks sets.
+All data retrieved on a set of benchmarks from competitive event year X should not be void as soon as a new set of benchmarks is unveiled.
+As such, the community acknowledge that the entire benchmark set from year X will be acceptable until year X+3 included.

 ## Experimental results should include comparison with the state of the art

 The community has established regular competitive events to publicly promote state-of-the-art systems.